Quantum cooling activated by coherently-controlled thermalisation: Controlled-SWAPs circuit protocol without ICO

-In \cite{felce2020quantum}, the author introduces a unitary quantum circuit acting on the control, target systems and environments which can produce the same final marginal state for the working system as the Quantum SWITCH of thermalizing channels.
-In this section, we generalize the framework to $N$ reservoirs with the same temperature and you will see the unitary quantum circuit where causal indefiniteness plays no role can reproduce the same result as the one assisted with N-SWITCH with N cyclic orders, and at the meanwhile it bears much less complexity.
+In \cite{felce2020quantum}, the author introduces a unitary quantum circuit acting on the control and target systems, as well as the thermal reservoir qubits, which can produce the same final marginal state for the working system as the Quantum SWITCH of two thermalising channels.
+In this section, we generalise the framework to N reservoirs with the same temperature and show that this quantum cooling scheme outperforms the quantum switch scheme (where we don't have access to the reservoir qubits which are quantum correlated with the target system) for all temperatures and N. We go on to present an alternative unitary circuit in which causal indefiniteness plays no role, and show that this produces the same control-target-reservoir state as the circuit with ICO, while bearing much lower complexity.

-At first we should consider the quantum-controlled interactions between the working qubit and the reservoir\cite{wood2021operational}.
+At first we should take the quantum-controlled interactions between the working qubit and the reservoir\cite{wood2021operational} into account.
 We consider a composite reservoir comprising $N$ subsystems in a product state $\rho_{R} = \bigotimes^{N-1}_{i=0}\rho_{R_{i}}$.The whole system including the control system is also in a product state initially $\rho=\rho_{R}\otimes\rho_{C}\otimes\rho_{t}$.
-The interaction between the reservoirs and the working system controlled by the control degree of freedom is then this is the quantum-controlled interaction between the working system and the reservoir $R_{i}$ via a unitary $U_{R_{i}t}$ depending on the state of the control system.
+The interaction between the reservoirs and the working system controlled by the control degree of freedom is then \begin{widetext}

-The scheme of quantum-controlled thermalisation introduced in \cite{wood2021operational} is sensitive to the full process on the Kraus decomposition of the individual thermalizing channel, but we notice that the swapping operation decribed in \cite{felce2020quantum} is a particular target-reservoir interaction leading to a specific Kraus representation of the thermalizing channel, and it obviously satisfies $Tr_{R_{i}}\{U_{R_{i}t}\rho_{R_{i}t}U^{\dagger}_{R_{i}t}\}=\rho^{\beta_{i}}_{t}$(the working system can be fully thermalized by the reservoir and attains the same thermal state as the reservoir's with effective inverse temperature$\beta_{i}$).
-And this unitary can be expressed as with the corresponding Kraus operators $M_{kl}=\ket{l}_{t}\bra{k}_{t}$.
-And for the qubit working system case it is just the SWAP gate for the interacting two parties$ $.